Panther tank: American and British

 An AGF (Armored Ground Forces) policy statement of November 1943 concluded the following:

 U.S. awareness of the inadequacies of their tanks grew only slowly.
 All U.S. M4 Shermans that landed in Normandy in June 1944 had the 75 mm gun.
 The general purpose 75 mm M4 gun could not penetrate the Panther from the front at all, although it could penetrate various parts of the Panther from the side at ranges from 400 to 2600 m.
 The 76 mm gun could also not penetrate the front hull armour of the Panther, but could penetrate the Panther turret mantlet at very close range.
 In August 1944, the HVAP (high velocity armour-piercing) 76 mm round was introduced to improve the performance of the 76 mm M4 Shermans.
 With a tungsten core, this round could still not penetrate the Panther glacis plate, but could punch through the Panther mantlet at 730 to 910 m, instead of the usual 91 m for the normal 76 mm round.
 Tungsten production shortages meant that this round was always in short supply, with only a few available per tank, and some M4 Sherman units never received any.

-Whereas Sherman tanks used a high flash powder, making it easier for German tankers to spot them, German tanks used a low flash powder, making it harder for Allied crews to spot them.
+Whereas Sherman tanks fired rounds with a high flash powder that made them easier to spot by German tankers, rounds fired by German tanks used a low flash powder, making it harder for Allied crews to spot them.
 Shermans, even though they were around 15 tons lighter than Panthers, had worse cross country mobility due to their narrower tracks.
-A US corporal stated:
+A U.S. corporal stated:

 The 90 mm M36 tank destroyer was introduced in September 1944; the 90 mm round also proved to have difficulty penetrating the Panther's glacis plate, and it was not until an HVAP version of the round was developed that it could effectively penetrate it from combat range.
 It was very effective against the Panther's front turret and side.

-The high U.S. tank losses in the Battle of the Bulge against a force largely of Panther tanks brought about a clamour for better armour and firepower.
+The high American tank losses in the Battle of the Bulge against a force largely of Panther tanks brought about a clamour for better armour and firepower.
 At General Eisenhower's request, only 76 mm gun-armed M4 Shermans were shipped to Europe for the remainder of the war.
 Small numbers of the M26 Pershing were also rushed into combat in late February 1945.
 A dramatic newsreel film was recorded by a U.S. Signal Corps cameraman of an M26 stalking and then blowing up a Panther in the city of Cologne, after the Panther had knocked out two M4 Shermans.